Kong/docs.konghq.com/app/_hub/kong-inc/statsd-advanced/_index.md

   [StatsD plugin](https://collectd.org/wiki/index.php/Plugin:StatsD).

   {:.important}
-  > Starting in Gateway version 3.0.x this plugin has been combined with the open-sourced [StatsD](/hub/kong-inc/statsd/) plugin.
+  > Starting in Gateway version 3.0.x, StatsD Advanced has been combined with the open-sourced [StatsD](/hub/kong-inc/statsd/) plugin.
+  StatsD Advanced has been deprecated.

   The StatsD Advanced plugin provides features not available in the open-source [StatsD](/hub/kong-inc/statsd/) plugin, such as: